df15h-moddable/df15h-unreal/docs/ce/3_configure/mod/2_add-ons/README.md

 ## Test

-- I've tried these, but for whatever reason am not using them.
+- I've tried these, but for whatever reason decided not to use them.
 - I may not be using them, but I've made notes I'd like to keep.